two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 !!! tip ""
 	The configuration information for segatools is all stored within `segatools.ini`.
 	Open up `segatools.ini` with a text editor of your choice.
 We'll be using [Notepad++](https://notepad-plus-plus.org/).
-	`segatools.ini` is seperated into several sections, indicated by the section name in `[square brackets]`.
+	`segatools.ini` is separated into several sections, indicated by the section name in `[square brackets]`.
 	Most options will have comments describing their function and how to configure them.
 We will go over the most important ones below.

 !!! tip ""
 	The `[vfs]` section contains paths to important game files.
-You can use either relative or absoloute paths, however if your path name has spaces in it, you must wrap the path in "quotations marks".
+You can use either relative or absolute paths, however if your path name has spaces in it, you must wrap the path in "quotations marks".

 	`amfs=` should point to the `amfs` folder, which should be in the root of your game folder.
 This folder should contain an ICF1 file.
 	`option=` should point to the `Option` folder, which contains game data update folders, with A**XXX** names.
 This should also be in the root of your game folder, next to `amfs`.